dustinpfister/blog_posts/_posts/canvas-example-game-crosshairs.md

     return Math.log((1 + high - 2) + per) / Math.log(high);
 };
 ```

+The logPer method is something that I worked out when it comes to havening a way to turn a linear percentage value into a percentage value that does not go up in a linear kind of way.
+As of this writing I am just using this method in my game module when it comes to the AI selecting a weapon.
+In time I might use this method, or something like it when it comes to maybe the experience point system which is something that I am sure I will be getting around to improve at some point if I do keep working on this project.

 So now that I have the basic utility library out of the way lets move on to the modules that built on top of this to make a game modules that is used to create and update the main state of the game.